YuanboXue/icuas2024/README.md

 # icuas2024

+1

-1-Download the src.zip
+Download the src.zip

+2

-2-catkin_make under the xxxx_ws directory
+catkin_make under the xxxx_ws directory

+3

-3-Note that:
+Note that:

 Modify the path in launch file to start rviz